pwillia7/Bestbuy-Competitor-Comparer/README.md

 This is a quick project to quickly find lower BestBuy competitor prices.

-Just enter the identifier code (UPC, EAN, ISBN) and search to retrieve results with prices and links to BestBuy competitor's products.
+Just enter a BestBuy.com URL and this will find competitor's products BestBuy price matches with.

 Still plenty to do!